White Sox vs. Royals Player Props Betting Odds

 Robert Stats

-- Robert will look for his eighth straight game with a hit in this contest.
-During his last 10 games he is batting .407 with three doubles, two home runs, eight walks and seven RBI.
+- Robert will look for his ninth straight game with a hit in this contest.
+During his last 10 games he is hitting .444 with three doubles, three home runs, eight walks and eight RBI.

 Robert Recent Games